Nothing like the sunshine & our so-far short-lived 'heatwave' here in Dublin taking a little dip for the cooking-vibes to get a kick-start.

 1 Tsp Dried Sage

 1 Small Glass Red Wine (drinkable, not any old gut-rot!
-Flavour counts in cooking too).
+Wine flavour/quality matters in cooking too).

 Fresh Basil torn

 Fresh Italian (Flat-Leaf) Parsley chopped

 Nutritional Yeast (aka 'Nooch')

 Freshly shaved Parmesan or Grano Padano (or Ricotta or even crumbled Feta work well too)

 *Heat the EV Olive Oil in a heavy-bottomed large frying pan (which has a matching lid) or use a heavy-bottomed large saucepan & lid.